Yun'an, Yunfu: Minnows Section

 The Minnows Section (鱼花节), also called the Festival of Minnows or the Birthday of the Pond Fairy by the locals, is celebrated by the fishermen along the Xi River, within Yun'an District. "鱼花" (yúhuā), whose original name is "Yuwa" (鱼娃), because in old Cantonese, they sounded the same, so people mixed them up and the pronunciation of "Hua" is a symbol of civilization, and "Hua" in Chinese means flower which stands for goodness.
 Thus, it gradually develops to "Yuhua", which means the little fishes not long after a hatch.

 Every year, the lunar day of 20, April, is the Minnows Section of the Liudu town (六都镇).
 At this day, the locals will make a grand ritual and celebration, whose ritual activities mainly includes the lion dance and the worship in the pond fairy temple with a traditional band (performing with traditional Chinese instrument like Erhu, drum, suona horn and so on).
-People pray for good weather, and good business.
-People will invite relatives and friends, the most of whom are businessmen of fish.
-The atmosphere is very lively.
-Besides, it has been listed as intangible cultural heritage at the county level of China.
+People pray for good weather, and good business and invite relatives and friends, the most of whom are businessmen of fish.
+It has been listed as intangible cultural heritage at the county level of China.